openstack/cinder/doc/source/configuration/block-storage/drivers/emc-vmax-driver.rst

 - The volume is set to FBA emulation

+- The volume must a whole GB e.g. 5.5GB is not a valid size

+- The volume cannot be a snapvx target

 For a volume to exist in a Cinder managed pool, it must reside in in the same Storage Resource Pool (SRP) as the backend which is configured for use in